-1. Borrowing is a good way for a person to raise his standard of living.
+1. Borrowing is a wise way for a person to raise his standard of living.

 2. A person can avoid being in financial bondage (i.e., not having peace of mind with regard to his financial affairs) by not being heavily in debt.

-3. Even if a person pays off the entire balance on his credit cards every month, his use of credit cards, rather than cash, is likely to raise considerably his level of spending.
+3. Even if a person pays off the entire balance on his credit cards every month, his use of credit cards, rather than cash, is likely to raise significantly his level of spending.